EDITORIALS | EXPLORATORY TESTING

 Sprint planning is when the team decides what to build during the upcoming sprint.
 This usually takes two to four hours at the start of each sprint.

-The product owner (or whoever represents user needs) brings a prioritised list of features and fixes.
+The product owner (or whoever represents user needs) brings a prioritized list of features and fixes.
 The team discusses each item, estimates effort, and commits to a realistic amount of work they can finish before the sprint ends.

 This is where testing considerations start.
 Testers ask questions like "How will we know this works correctly?" and "What scenarios should we check?"
 These questions often reveal that requirements aren't clear enough to start building yet – which is much better to discover now than three days before the sprint ends.